thenimaaa/CatTube/README.md

 # CatTube
 The "CatTube" extension automatically redirects YouTube video pages to cattube.ir when enabled.
-This provides an ad-free watching experience along with an Iranian IP address.
+This provides an ad-free watching with an Iranian IP address.

 Credit: CatTube service provided by https://t.me/rimondl/422, this extension is an independent tool to redirect YouTube links to CatTube.